 Course Grading Scheme

 A grading scheme can be attached to your course to show your students if they received an A, B, C, D, or F. If you’re responsible for Early Alert / Midterm grades, this is crucial in sending grades from Canvas to Banner.
-If you have questions on setting up the gradebook in Canvas, please contact Biggio Tech at 334-844-5181 or bighelp@auburn.edu.
+If you have questions about setting up the gradebook in Canvas, please contact Biggio Tech at 334-844-5181 or bighelp@auburn.edu

 Auburn has provided two common grading schemes for you to use, but you’re welcome to customize them however you wish.
 If you feel generous, you can even change an A to 89.5!